How do medical students, language learners, doctors and an Engineer (me) remember all of the information they study?

 So let’s start cutting through your learning curve so you can start using Anki yourself to learn faster and more efficiently.

 UPDATE (1/28/2020): While the images shown in the post were from Anki 2.0, the concepts and procedures remain the same in the latest versions of Anki.
 In other words, as long as there’s Anki, this guide is evergreen.

 - Rules to Follow when Creating New Cards

 - Studying using Anki

-- Get Your FREE Book: The No B.S.
-System to Make Anki REALLY Easy and Effective
+- (Optional) Get Your Free Book: Make Anki REALLY Easy and Effective

 What is Anki?

-It makes everything easier with the help of visuals, audio, and another formatting *stuff* that wouldn’t otherwise be available through manual methods.
+It makes everything easier with the help of visuals, audio, and other formatting *stuff* that wouldn’t otherwise be available through manual methods.